-I apparently am a member of Generation Grumpy, which refers, at least in its original designation as Grumpy Middle, to those born between 1962 and 1971, and I didn’t even know it.
+I apparently am a member of Generation Grumpy, or those, at least in its original designation as Grumpy Middle, born between 1962 and 1971, and didn’t even know it.

 Those of us between 45-54, according to the Chicago Tribune editorial writers, have had “a remarkable mix of boom and bust, pleasure and pain” throughout our adult lives, including multiple recessions (e.g., the 1980 and 1982 double recession) and crashes (e.g., the 1987 stock market collapse), as well as have experienced the effects of globalization and the internet.
 Moreover, our gains, such as record stock market growth, have been limited by lingering losses, such as years or weak economic and wage growth.